gurhub/ios-best-practices/README.md

 will update all pods to the newest versions permitted by the Podfile.
 You can use a wealth of [operators][cocoapods-pod-syntax] to specify your exact version requirements.

+For some cases, you need to re-install all your pod libraries from scratch.
+For this, first close your XCode and then you need to use the deintegrate command parameter with steps giving line below:

+	pod deintegrate

+then remove your Podfile.lock file:

+	rm -rf Podfile.lock

+then re-install the pods with:

+	pod install

+you're ready to go.

 [cocoapods]: https://cocoapods.org/
 [cocoapods-pod-syntax]: http://guides.cocoapods.org/syntax/podfile.html#pod
 [committing-pods]: https://www.dzombak.com/blog/2014/03/including-pods-in-source-control.html